grahamcracker1234/pixel-3d/Assets/README.md

 - [ ] Add random weeds and flowers
 - [ ] Add frustum culling and occlusion culling to grass
 - [ ] Pixel perfect camera with zoom and pan
-- [ ] Fix ghost mesh culling shadows at world origin.
+- [ ] Fix ghost mesh culling shadows at world origin
+- [ ] Poor depth outlining on large terrain of steep angles

 ## Info